gbv/login-server/README.md

 - The script needs to be executable (`chmod +x`).
 - The script needs to return valid JSON with the `id` value being set when authentication was successful.
 Optionally, `name` can be provided and will be used as the display name.
 - Whatever language or environment the script is using needs to be available on the host that is running Login Server.
 When run inside a Docker container, only Bash and Node.js v20 are available.
 To use a different language, you need to extend Login Server's Docker image and install the required dependencies yourself.

+**Notes about using the OpenIDConnect provider:**
+-On the Auth0 server options, 'Allowed callback URLs' must contain '<url>/login/<provider-id>/return'

 ## JWTs
 login-server offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.